 - Sampling and Monitoring

 The potential for contamination at the Colorado Smelter site was discovered during an earlier inspection of the Santa Fe Bridge Culvert site, which began a series of investigations in the early 1990s and continues today.
-In 2010, the Colorado Department of Public Health and Environment (CDPHE) conducted a focused site inspection of properties surrounding the Colorado Smelter; this study determined the presence of elevated lead and arsenic levels.
+In 2010, CDPHE conducted a focused site inspection of properties surrounding the Colorado Smelter; this study determined the presence of elevated lead and arsenic levels.
 These levels pose a threat to current and future residents.
 Additional sampling will help determine the type and scope of cleanup activities.

-There are approximately 1,900 residential parcels in the preliminary study area, which covers a half-mile radius from the former smelter.
+There are approximately 1,900 residential parcels in the preliminary study area, which covers a half-mile radius from the smokestack of the former smelter.
 Ninety-five percent of the homes are pre-1978 (before the lead paint ban).
-They are predominantly single-family homes, many with bare-soil yards.
+They are predominantly single-family detached homes, many with bare-soil yards.

 What Is Being Done to Clean Up the Site?